learn-co-curriculum/dsc-the-kernel-trick/README.md

 ## Summary

 Great!
-You now know have a basic understanding of how to use kernel functions in Support Vector Machines.
+You now have a basic understanding of how to use kernel functions in Support Vector Machines.
 You'll do just that in the upcoming lab!